darenr/report_creator/docs/source/getting_started.rst

 With an instance of ``rc.ReportCreator()`` you add components, there are two container components, one that lays out vertically, called
 ``rc.Block()`` and one that lays out child components horizontally called ``rc.Group()``.
-Every component allows for a label that is styled approprite to the component.
+Every component allows for a label that is styled appropriate to the component.

 Tabs
 ----